vbharadwaj-bk/OpenEquivariance/README.md

 [[Supported Tensor Products]](#tensor-products-we-accelerate)
 [[Citation and Acknowledgements]](#citation-and-acknowledgements)

-OpeqnEquivariance is a kernel generator for the Clebsch-Gordon tensor product, a key kernel in rotation-equivariant deep neural networks.
+OpenEquivariance is a kernel generator for the Clebsch-Gordon tensor product, a key kernel in rotation-equivariant deep neural networks.
 It implements some of the tensor products that [e3nn](https://e3nn.org/) supports that are